tuankhoin/toilet-pandemia/README.md

 These represented the issues deemed of 'critical' importance, out of three categories we created for feedback which included 'good to have' and 'less important'.
 Given the restricted timeframe for developing the game, we decided to categorize suggestions by importance, as well as difficulty of implementation.
 For example, almost all of the suggestions above were given an 'easy' difficulty, meaning that they were very simple fixes.
 It was decided  to action on anything within the 'critical' category, and anything 'easy or medium' in the 'good to have category', which we felt maximized quality of life within the game whilst keeping scope realistic.

+**Post-evaluation Implementation**

-Some 'good to have' features that were implemented based on feedback included:
+Some 'good to have' features that were implemented to the game based on feedback included:

 - Fireballs being shot from Karen's mouths instead of their feet, to better simulate coughing
-- A slower rate of gunshot fire, so the user wouldn't have to spam click, an option for holding down left-click to fire, and ammunition mechanics
+- A slower rate of gunshot fire, so the user would not have to spam click, an option for holding down left-click to fire, and ammunition mechanics
 - A timer during rounds to kill all the Karen's, so the user would feel time pressure during rounds
+- Sound effects for gunshots and item collection
+- Implementation of health bar for Karens
+- Cut down on redundant assets & more clear instruction
+- Widen player's field of view
+- Make UI more consistent and visible for different window sizes

 And some 'less important' features that were left out included: